 Matt Slick: Atheism, when examined, as far as I can see, proves itself to be intellectually bankrupt.
 In atheism, logical absolutes, the undergirding principles of rational discourse cannot be accounted for.
 Our own existence, the existence of the universe, cannot be accounted for either.
 This is especially problematic when you consider the impossibility of an infinite regression of uncaused causes, an actual infinite, potential infinite, necessary and sufficient conditions, etc. Furthermore, in atheism there are no undergirding absolute morals.

 Alexandros: I do not think there is an infinite past

-Matt Slick: I find it interesting that atheists like to boast in their atheism, yet they promote a lack of belief.
+Matt Slick: I find it interesting that atheists like to boast in their atheism; yet, they promote a lack of belief.
 It is as though they also argue that they believe God does not exist.
 I believe that God is provable.
-But, proof is different than persuasion.
+But, proof is different from persuasion.